Home Page

 Who can join?

-Several members of Slipstream are published poets and details of their works will be found elsewhere on this site - but having appeared in print is not a criterion for joining the group.
+Several members of Slipstream are published poets and details of their works will be found in their members profile – but having appeared in print is not a criterion for joining the group.

 New members who have dabbled in writing poetry and would like to expand their range and skill are very welcome as long as they are keen to explore different themes using old and new poets and their work and to use these as a stimulus to produce something original of their own.